stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/1_deploy_base_application_environment.md

       ![Section2 DNS Output](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section2-dns-outputs.png)

-  4. Check for an email on the address you've specified, in **NotificationEmail** parameter.
+  4. Check for the emails on the address you've specified, in **NotificationEmail** parameter.
   5. Click `confirm subscription` to start confirm subscription to the application alarm.

       ![Section2 DNS Output](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section2-email-confirm.png)

+  {{% notice note %}}
+  There will be 2 emails send to your address, please ensure to subscribe to both of them
+  {{% /notice %}}

 ### 1.3.
 Test the Application launched.